bolt/themes/base-2018/README.md

    page.
  - `search.twig`: This page displays the search results and a search box, to search again.
- - `styleguide.twig`: A sample page, showing most of the common typograhy options, form elements, as well as other components supplied by Foundation 6.
-   Use your browser to go to `/styleguide` to view this page.

 Working with the `.scss` files
 ------------------------------